andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 For more details and instructions, head over to the [avd.arista.com](https://avd.arista.com) webpage as it is very well documented there.

-### Deploying my custom topology using AVD and Ansible
+### Preparing AVD example files

-To get started with Arista AVD is quite easy as the necessary files are very well structured and easy to understand with already example information configured making it very easy to follow.
-In my *single-dc-l3ls" folder there is a couple of files inside the group_cvars folder I need to edit to my match my environment.
+To get started with Arista Validated Design is quite easy as the necessary files are very well structured and easy to understand with already example information populated making it very easy to follow.
+In my *single-dc-l3ls* folder there is a couple of files inside the *group_cvars* folder I need to edit to my match my environment.
 When these have been edited its time to apply the task.
 But before getting there, I will go through the files, how I have edited them.

-As I mentioned above, I will base my deployment on the example *single-dc-l3ls" with some minor modifications by removing some leaf-switches.
-So by entering the folder *single-dc-l3ls* folder, which was created when I copied the collection over to my environment earlier, I will find the content related such an deployment.
+As I mentioned above, I will base my deployment on the example *single-dc-l3ls" with some minor modifications by removing some leaf-switches, addings some uplinks etc. So by entering the folder *single-dc-l3ls* folder, which was created when I copied the collection over to my environment earlier, I will find the content related such an deployment.

 Below is the files I need to do some edits in, numbered in the order they are configured: